stonith404/pingvin-share/README.md

 ## ✨ Features

-- Create a share with files that you can access with a link
+- Share files using a link
-- No file size limit, only your disk will be your limit
+- Unlimited file size (restricted only by disk space)
-- Set a share expiration
+- Set an expiration date for shares
-- Optionally secure your share with a visitor limit and a password
+- Secure shares with visitor limits and passwords
-- Email recepients
+- Email recipients
-- ClamAV integration
+- Integration with ClamAV for security scans

 ## 🐧 Get to know Pingvin Share